Honey-Pi/honeypi-pcb/PCB_V2.x/README.md

 Please contact me if you are interested.

-NOT YET: You can upload this [gerber file](./HoneyPI_Platine_2.01_2020-09-27.zip) to [this manufactory service](https://jlcpcb.com/quote) to get few PCBs.
+You can upload this [gerber file](./HoneyPI_Platine_2.01_2020-09-27.zip) to [this manufactory service](https://jlcpcb.com/quote) to get few PCBs.
 10 pieces of this board cost about 7 € with delivery.

 ### Pictures
 ![Board render picture](./Pictures/HoneyPI_Platine_2.01.png)